Understanding podcast pages

 Key Facts

 For most people, the important metrics here are Listeners per Episode and Monthly Listeners.
 These metrics tell you Rephonic's guess of the podcast's average number of downloads per episode and the total number of listeners per month.
 This prediction is based on dozens of publicly available data points that we gathered for this podcast.
-Please contact the publisher for accurate numbers.

 Spotify is the number one or number two podcast platform in most countries, so the number of Spotify Followers a podcast has is also a very good indicator of its popularity and reach.